Inverting the coupling of the signed Gausssian free field with a loop soup: Proof of theorem

 The initial values $(n_e(0))$ are choosen independently on each edge with distribution

 where ${\mathcal{P}}(2J_e(\Phi))$ is a Poisson random variable with parameter $2J_e(\Phi)$.
-Let $((N_e(u))_{u\ge 0})_{e\in E}$ be independent Poisson point processes on $\R_+$ with intensity 1.
+Let $((N_e(v))_{v\ge 0})_{e\in E}$ be independent Poisson point processes on $\R_+$ with intensity 1.
 We define the process $(n_e(t))$ by

-where $K_e(t)$ is the number of crossings of the edge $e$ by the Markov jump process $X$ before time $t$. \begin{remark} Note that compared to the process defined in Section \ref{sec_Poisson}, the speed of the Poisson process is related to $J_e(\Phi(t))$ and not $2J_e(\Phi(t))$. \end{remark} We will use the following notation
+where $K_e(t)$ is the number of crossings of the edge $e$ by the Markov jump process $X$ before time $t$. \begin{remark} Note that compared to the process defined in Section \ref{sec_Poisson}, the speed of the Poisson process is related to $J_e(\Phi(t))$ and not $2J_e(\Phi(t))$. \end{remark} We recall that with our notations,